Living in Torino

 All other participants will have to organize their stay in Torino independently.
 The Summer School office will do its best to advise any successful applicant as he/she finds adequate accommodation in town.

 The following links may be a useful first port-of-call.

-The following websites contain a list of all hotels or short-time flat rental in the city and in the province of Torino:
+The following websites contain a list of all hotels, hostels or short-time flat rental in Torino:

 As for meals, successful applicants will be given a fact-file during induction with a list of venues for all budgets, together with other useful tips.

 For local transport information, best to log on to the GTT transport group at http://www.gtt.to.it/cms/en/.
 Please note that the Summer School venues will most likely be within walking distance of your accommodation if you stay in the city centre.